leobudima/elogii-blog/content/what-is-delivery-management-software.md

 In contrast to those solutions, it takes a much more holistic and intuitive approach to delivery operations.
 And equally well-suited to outperform them in the first, as well as the last mile of delivery when taken as a whole, especially when talking about your private fleet.

-# What is a Transportation Management System?
+## What is a Transportation Management System?
 And how is it different?

-**A transport management system (TMS) is a similarly specialized solution that deals with the planning, management, and execution of transportation/shipments.
-But you shouldn’t mistake it for Delivery Management Software.**
+**A transport management system (TMS) is a similarly specialized solution that deals with the planning, management, and execution of transportation/shipments.**

+But you shouldn’t mistake it for Delivery Management Software.

 Unlike Delivery Management Software, which is generally focused on your own fleet, a Transport Management System is more focused on external fleets, lane rates, customs processes etc.

 That said, some like Trimble TMW look at private fleets, but these are now starting to get on a bit in years and some might call these legacy solutions in the context of modern operational needs.

-Even though it deals with much of the same logistical mechanics, the foundation it is built on lacks usability and functionality of modern solutions - think more command driven vs. clean, graphical user interfaces.
+Even though it deals with much of the same logistical mechanics, the foundation it is built on lacks usability and functionality of modern solutions - think more command-driven vs. clean graphical user interfaces.

 Speaking about TMS in general, they are usually less ‘dedicated’ solutions when it comes to private fleets.
 The focus here is on planning, routing, and optimizing cargo drop-offs before the last mile.

-For example, its target audience is mainly the large road freight industry, and generally speaking with a high proportion of outsourced transportation.
+For example, its target audience is mainly the large road freight industry and generally speaking with a high proportion of outsourced transportation.

 Like Delivery Management Software, these solutions often are able to be connected to other systems (warehouse management systems for example) but the issue is that many of the legacy solutions do not have usable APIs when it comes to integrating with more modern systems.

-# What is Fleet Management Software?
+## What is Fleet Management Software?
 And what are Fleet Telematics Systems?

 **Fleet management software and fleet telematics systems are another set of digital tools used for managing delivery operations.**

-**In the most basic sense, these systems enable the exchange of data between agents in the field (the delivery fleet), and the operations’ hub (HQ).**
+In the most basic sense, these systems enable the exchange of data between agents in the field (the delivery fleet), and the operations’ hub (HQ).

-Often (wrongly) labeled as Delivery Management Software, these solutions are less advanced and intuitive.
+Often (wrongly) labelled as Delivery Management Software, these solutions are less advanced and intuitive.

 Both also function much differently.
 Instead of proactively supporting delivery operations, they look retroactively (for example what happened on the road vs. what is happening on the road).